Adrian Lamo

 Adrián Alfonso Lamo Atwood (February 20, 1981 – March 14, 2018) was an American threat analyst and hacker.
 Lamo first gained media attention for breaking into several high-profile computer networks, including those of The New York Times, Yahoo!, and Microsoft, culminating in his 2003 arrest.

 Lamo was best known for reporting U.S. soldier Chelsea Manning to Army criminal investigators in 2010 for leaking hundreds of thousands of sensitive U.S. government documents to WikiLeaks.
 Lamo died on March 14, 2018, at the age of 37.

 Early life and education

 Adrian Lamo was born in Malden, Massachusetts.
 His father, Mario Ricardo Lamo, was Colombian.
-Adrian Lamo attended high schools in Bogotá and San Francisco, from which he did not graduate, but received a GED and was court-ordered to take courses at American River College, a community college in Sacramento County, California.
+Adrian Lamo attended high school in San Francisco, from which he did not graduate, but received a GED and was court-ordered to take courses at American River College, a community college in Sacramento County, California.
 Lamo began his hacking efforts by hacking games on the Commodore 64 and through phone phreaking.

 Activities and legal issues

-Lamo first became known for operating AOL watchdog site Inside-AOL.com.
+Lamo first became known for operating the AOL watchdog site Inside-AOL.com.